 - You can get offline download links for these updates from here

 - Open the downloaded file in order to install the update.

 That’s all after installing the updates simply restart the computer to apply the changes.
-Also If you are getting windows Update stuck while the Upgrade process simply uses the official media creation tool to upgrade to windows 10 version 22H2 without any error or problem.
+Also If you are getting Windows Update stuck while the Upgrade process use the official media creation tool to upgrade to Windows 10 version 22H2 without any error or problem.

 Did any of these solutions help you fix the problem?
 Let us know in the comments below.